 Compare Health Insurance QuotesWant to feature this data in your article?
 You can embed our live "Postcode Lottery" widget directly on your site for free.

-WeCovr's NHS wait vs private cost map helps UK patients compare delays and private options, backed by FCA-authorised guidance and 900,000+ policies issued across protection products.
+WeCovr's NHS wait vs private cost map helps UK patients compare delays and private options, using indicative information prepared by WeCovr, an FCA-authorised insurance broking firm with over 900,000 policies issued across multiple classes of insurance. across protection products.
 WeCovr also supports private medical insurance UK planning, while this guide explains the data.

 The map compares NHS wait times by trust and specialty, alongside indicative private costs.